zephyrtronium/robot/README.md

 - `speak <n> times` generates up to n messages at once, bypassing the bot's rate limit.
 The maximum for n is 5.
 - `raid` generates five messages at once.

+## Effects

+Robot can apply effects to randomly generated messages, modifying the actual output text.
+Effects can be configured per channel.
+The possible effects are:

+- `uwu`: Transform using the uwu command.
+- `AAAAA`: Transform using the AAAAA command.
+- `me`: Use `/me` (CTCP ACTION) for the message.

 ## Privileges

 Robot has six privilege levels: